-This article is meant to help mentors understand what their mentees do every week in their iMentor class.
-Because every student's experience in the program is unique (i.e. class length great varies among schools), the content covered is meant to give you a general representation of what the classroom experience is like.
+Because every student's experience in the program is unique (i.e. class length great varies among schools), the content below is meant to give you a general representation of what the classroom experience is like.
 Make sure to reach out to your Program Manager if you have any questions specific to your mentee's class.

 Typically, your mentee will enter the classroom, and go straight to their normal seat or desk.
 Most often they will receive a worksheet, or move directly into a warm-up activity that is meant to activate learning and elicit interest in that day's content.